Conn's, Inc. (CONN) CEO Norm Miller on Q3 2021 Results - Earnings Call Transcript

 Rick Nelson

-[Technical Difficulty] what you think is driving the sequential improvement that you saw, I think same store sales returning the third quarter and the fourth quarter to date?
-And if you could get more specific around those trends since potentially the Black Friday [Technical Difficulty] period?
+Norm, George, or Lee, what do you think is driving the sequential improvement that you saw, I think same store sales returning the third quarter and the fourth quarter to date?
+And if you could get more specific around those trends, especially the Black Friday period?

 Norm Miller

-So as Lee mentioned in his comments, we saw improvement each month through the third quarter on same store sales and continue to see improvements as we mentioned in the month of November.
-So very pleased.
+So as Lee mentioned in his comments, we saw improvement each month through the third quarter on same-store sales and continue to see improvements as we mentioned in the month of November, so very pleased.
 We have not changed from a credit underwriting standpoint where we've been in mid-March.
-So it's not because of anything we're doing on the credit side of the house.
-It's really being driven by that cash at third-party customer, the combination of Synchrony cash and lease to own and the improvement year-over-year is driving that.
+So, it's not because of anything we're doing on the credit side of the house.
+It's really being driven by cash at third-party customer, the combination of Synchrony cash and lease-to-own, and the improvement year-over-year is driving that.

 Rick Nelson

-Are you having more aggressive right [Technical Difficulty] promotions so we could [Technical Difficulty] some declines here year-over-year?
+Are you having more aggressive right, I guess on promotions we could see some margin declines year-over-year?

 Norm Miller

 No, I would say our promotions are fairly consistent year-over-year.
-That's certainly not what's driving.
-And I think the execution is better.
-And I think some of our e-commerce efforts for the very first time we've never had buy online pick up in store.
+That's certainly not what's driving it.
+I think the execution is better, and I think some of our e-commerce efforts for the very first time we've never had buy online pick up in store.
 We implemented that in the month of November, late-October and that has been doing very well for us, helping to drive our e-commerce sales as well.
-So the digital and e-commerce side as well as the non-comp financing side are really the primary drivers of what's driving the sales.
-And that's why we're so bullish about next year, because as we look at the opportunities on the Conn financing on the credit side, we know we will have opportunities there next year to help us from a same-store sales side.
-So to be at what 20% impact of same-store sales and only be down 10.5% speaks to the power of the business model and what we believe our opportunity is for next year.
+So, the digital and e-commerce side as well as the non-comp financing side are really the primary drivers of what's driving the sales, and that's why we're so bullish about next year because as we look at the opportunities on the Conn’s financing on the credit side, we know we will have opportunities there next year to help us from a same-store sales side.
+So, to be at what 20% impact of same-store sales and only be down 10.5% speaks to the power of the business model and what we believe our opportunity is for next year.

 Lee Wright

-And one thing just to add on a category specific basis is clearly we're pleased with the strength in appliances but also the improvement we saw in furniture matters, which has been an important category.
-So we were pleased to see that continued progression.
+And one thing just to add on a category0specific basis is clearly we're pleased with the strength in appliances, but also the improvement we saw in furniture and mattress, which has been an important category.
+So, we were pleased to see that continued progression.

 Rick Nelson

-Can you speak to the e-commerce penetration, where you stand there, and these recent recommendations from the CDC to avoid in the store shopping?
-And have you seen any change in customer behavior?
+Can you speak to the e-commerce penetration, where you stand there, and these recent recommendations from the CDC to avoid in the store shopping, and have you seen any change in customer behavior?

 Lee Wright

 Rick, we certainly -- there's no question that customers are more reluctant to enter into a showroom.
-So we were pleased to see obviously, our overall growth in e-commerce.
-But again, if you think about our e-commerce opportunity, we think we have a unique opportunity to grow that significantly today for the last 12 months, we're basically at 2% balance of sales from e-commerce and we think we have the ability to grow that significantly by multiples as customers get more accustomed to shopping online.
+So, we were pleased to see obviously our overall growth in e-commerce.
+But again, if you think about our e-commerce opportunity, we think we have a unique opportunity to grow that significantly today.
+For the last 12 months, we're basically at 2% balance of sales from e-commerce, and we think we have the ability to grow that significantly by multiples as customers get more accustomed to shopping online.
 As you guys know, we've started to invest and have been investing significantly.
-And as I said in my prepared remarks, we continue to invest and that's an important channel for us that we really -- we're going to be an omnichannel retailer and that we will be there for our customer whether they want to shop online or in our showroom, and certainly have the broader spectrum of financing options, which we think we have the unique ability to offer to our customers.
+And as I said in my prepared remarks, we’ll continue to invest and that's an important channel for us that we really -- we're going to be that omnichannel retailer and that we will be there for our customer whether they want to shop online or in our showroom, and certainly have the broader spectrum of financing options, which we think we have the unique ability to offer to our customers.

 Rick Nelson

-And then shifting to the credit side [Technical Difficulty] where you think [losses] are going to shake out, especially in the recent [Technical Difficulty] loss data and it looks like things are widening a bit better if you could comment, and what your expectation is?
+And then shifting to the credit side, I am curious for where you think [losses] are going to shake out, especially in the recent [Technical Difficulty] as we look at the credit laws and data, and it looks like things are widening a bit there, if you could comment, and what your expectation is?

 Lee Wright

-Rick, I think clearly, you're looking for the FY '20 vintage, which obviously we've discussed in previous calls where we had some higher risk and obviously we knew we were going to and we talked about that, that we would have higher charge-offs from there.
-One of the things we did included in that table, though, which we think is important as we think about progression.
-Clearly, you can see the higher interest rates, the yield that we're getting.
+Rick, I think clearly, you're looking for the FY '20 vintage, which obviously we've discussed in previous calls where we had some higher risk, and obviously we knew we were going to and we talked about that, that we would have higher charge-offs from there.
+One of the things we did included in that table, though, which we think is important as you think about progression, clearly you can see the higher interest rates, the yield that we're getting.
 So that offsets it.
-But again, clearly, as I talked about in my prepared remarks, we've got [TJ] on board, our Chief Credit Officer.
-We're doing some things from a credit perspective that we think is very exciting.
-And we talked about being able to approve more but maintain the level of risks.
+But again, clearly, as I talked about in my prepared remarks, we've got TJ on board, our Chief Credit Officer.
+We're doing some things from a credit perspective that we think is very exciting, and we talked about being able to approve more but maintain the level of risks.

 So we're excited about what we have going forward.
-As we work with [TJ] looking at new credit scorecards, new systems, we think we have unique opportunities and we're pleased going forward.
-And I guess the last thing I would tell you, Rick and I know focused on the losses.
-But clearly, with CECL we reserving full lifetime loss.
+As we work with TJ looking at new credit scorecards, new systems, we think we have unique opportunities, so we're pleased going forward.
+And I guess the last thing I would tell you, Rick and I know you are focused on the losses.
+But clearly, with CECL we reserve at a full lifetime loss.
 So those reserves are incorporated.
-So really there's nothing that we're going to see unexpected as we look going forward, because we're reserving full lifetime loss.
+So really there's nothing that we're going to see unexpected as we look going forward, because we're reserving full lifetime losses.

 Norm Miller

-Remember Rick, we took a significant with CECL and changed the CECL at the beginning of the year.
-So we believe we're adequately reserved even for that, for those underwriting changes we made last summer that clearly impacted for losses in the back half of fiscal '20.
-However with fiscal '21, since the pandemic very, very positive with FPDs in 60 days delinquencies and those trends that will bode for a strong performance going forward into next year.
+Remember Rick, we took a significant -- with CECL that changed the CECL at the beginning of the year.
+So we believe we're adequately reserved even for those underwriting changes we made last summer that clearly impacted for losses in the back half of fiscal '20.
+However, with fiscal '21, since the pandemic very, very positive with FPDs and 60-day delinquencies and those trends that will bode for a strong performance going forward into next year.

 Operator